 While COBRA is a federal law, most states have their own COBRA laws that apply to organizations exempt from the federal law.

 Under federal law, employees who work for an organization with 20 or more full-time equivalent employees (FTEs) and participate in their employer-sponsored group plan are eligible for COBRA continuation of coverage.
-If your health benefits covered your employees’ spouses and dependents, COBRA may also apply to them.
+If your health benefits cover your employees’ spouses and dependents, COBRA may also apply to them.

-Many states have expanded COBRA requirements to apply to organizations with fewer than 20 FTEs.
+Many states have expanded COBRA requirements to apply to organizations with fewer than 20 FTEs, which this article will dive into later.

 Life events that allow dependents and spouses of a covered employee to get continued coverage include:

-If your employees or other beneficiaries elect continuation coverage, you must provide them with identical coverage to what’s currently available under your group plan.
+If your employees or other beneficiaries elect continuation coverage, you must provide them with coverage identical to what’s currently available under your group plan.

 If a beneficiary becomes disabled, they can elect extended COBRA coverage for an additional 11 months.

-You must provide beneficiaries at least 36 months of continued coverage for all other qualifying events.
-The table below summarizes the length of COBRA coverage.
+You must provide beneficiaries with at least 36 months of continued coverage for all other qualifying events.

 COBRA extension qualifying event |